 Click here for more detailed information regarding locations and contacts of recreation facilities, arts and culture facilities, events and the variety of programs and activities offered in Burnaby.
 Download the program guide here and pay attention to the registration starting date, location of the program, course code.
 You may also find Pro-D Day camps organized by Burnaby Parks, Recreation & Cultural Services in the Guide.
-Register by phone, in-person or use the online Webreg for course registration after you get a family PIN and client number(s) for your family members.
-Click the "help" button on the right top corner if needed.
+Register by phone, in-person or use the new 24/7 online Webreg to reactivate your previous account (if your account included an email, Click "Forgot your password" to update your password) or create an account for course registration using your email address.